Bruno of Querfurt: Mission to Prussia and death

-In the autumn or at the end of 1008, Bruno and eighteen companions set out to found a mission among the Old Prussians; they succeeded in converting Netimer and then travelled to the east, heading very likely towards Yotvingia.
+In the autumn or at the end of 1008, Bruno and eighteen companions set out to found a mission among the Old Prussians; they succeeded in converting Netimer and then travelled east, likely towards Yotvingia.

 Bruno met opposition in his efforts to evangelise the borderland, and when he persisted in disregarding their warnings, he was beheaded on 14 February (or 9 or 14 March) 1009, and most of his eighteen companions were hanged by Zebeden, brother of Netimer.
 Duke Boleslaus the Brave bought the bodies and brought them to Poland.
-(It was supposed that they were laid to rest in Przemyśl, where some historians place Bruno's diocese; such localisation of Bruno's burial place is hardly probable because Przemyśl then belonged to Orthodox Kievan Rus through 1018.)
-The Annals of Magdeburg, Thietmar of Merseburg's Chronicle, the Annals of Quedlinburg, various works of Magdeburg Bishops, and many other written sources of the 11th–15th centuries record this story.
+(It was supposed that they were laid to rest in Przemyśl, where some historians place Bruno's diocese; such localisation of Bruno's burial place is hardly probable because Przemyśl then belonged to Orthodox Kyivan Rus' through 1018.)
+The Annals of Magdeburg, Thietmar of Merseburg's Chronicle, the Annals of Quedlinburg, various works of Magdeburg Bishops, and many other written sources from the 11th–15th centuries record this story.

-Soon after his death, Bruno and his companions were venerated as martyrs and Bruno was soon after canonised.
+Soon after his death, Bruno and his companions were venerated as martyrs, and Bruno was soon canonized.
 It was said that Braunsberg was named after Bruno.